 Once again, options are provided to either try the Ubuntu Live session, or to begin the installation process.
+If you experience a black screen when attempting to start or install Ubuntu, reboot the system and try again using one of the safe graphics options.
 The installation media and system memory may also be checked for defects, or the system booted from the primary hard disk drive installed in the computer system (assuming it contains a bootable operating system image).
 A range of Function key options provide access to settings such as changing the accessibility options, accessing help and specifying special boot parameters.